spectrocloud/librarium/content/docs/13-vertex/01-install-using-quick-start-mode.md

   <InfoBox>

   Palette VerteX installations do not use a proxy.
-You can skip proxy configuration.
+If you are installing VerteX, you can skip proxy configuration.

   </InfoBox>